Home Office

 Do I need a reinforcement plate for my desk?

 Yes, if you have a glass, thin, or particle board desk.
-A reinforcement plate distributes the clamping force across a larger area and prevents desk damage.
+A reinforcement plate spreads the clamping force across a larger area and prevents desk damage.
 Most heavy-duty arms include one or sell it separately for $10-20.

 Prices checked December 2025.
 We update this guide when new products launch or prices change significantly.